-Broadening the tax base in the CRA district is a worthwhile goal on its own and a functional mechanism by which to add to the tax increment by adding new properties to the supply and renovating or enhancing the existing stock of buildings.
+Expanding and broadening the tax base in the CRA district is a worthwhile goal on its own and a proven mechanism to add to the tax increment by adding new and renovated properties to the existing stock of buildings.

 9.2.
 Projected TIF Proceeds Over Time